Programme

 Session 5 – Industrial practices, legislation, and other sourdough-based products

-Chair: Dr. Fabienne VERTÉ (Puratos, Groot-Bijgaarden, Belgium)
+Chair: Fabienne VERTÉ (Puratos, Groot-Bijgaarden, Belgium)

 09.30 – 10.10 – Keynote lecture

-Prof. Kati KATINA (University of Helsinki, Helsinki, Finland)
+Kati KATINA (University of Helsinki, Helsinki, Finland)

-Oat and rye based industrial sourdoughs – challenges and opportunities
+Oat- and rye-based industrial sourdoughs – challenges and opportunities

 10.10 – 10.50 – Keynote lecture